Toggle mobile menu visibility

 Local Authority funding agreement

-In Norfolk, all providers are required to sign an annual agreement to offer Early Education funding to families.
-The agreement is based on the model agreement issued by the Department for Education (DfE).
+In Norfolk, all providers are required to sign a funding agreement to offer Early Education funding to families.
+The agreement is based on the model agreement issued by the Department for Education (DfE), together with local requirements.

 The agreement consists of two documents -